neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 ```

 ### appport
 The port to run your Neutralino app on.
-The default is 8080.
+The default is 0 (random avaiable port will be used).

 ```json
 {